awsdocs/aws-proton-user-guide/doc_source/getting-started-prerequisites.md

 Before you begin *Step 2, Create a service*, make sure you have met the following prerequisites\.
 + You have an IAM account with administrator permissions\.
 For more information, see [Setting up](ug-setting-up.md)\.
++ You have forked the example GitHub source code\.
+For more information, see [Setting up a repository connection](proton-setup.md#setup-repo-connection)\.
 + You have a version control repository connection\.
 For more information, see [Setting up a repository connection](proton-setup.md#setup-repo-connection)\.
 + You have working knowledge of AWS and with using the AWS Management Console\.
 + You're logged into your AWS account\.